splunk/observability-workshop/docs/victorops/detector/index.md

     export REALM=us1
     ```

-## 2. Set Variables

 Switch back to your shell session connected to the VM you created in the **Getting Started/Create a Test Environment** module, all of the following commands will be executed within this instance:

-Copy the three commands you just constructed in step 1.3
+Past the three commands from your variables document into the shell session of your VM.

 === "Example"